Wonderland – ‘The Stars of Spring Will Carry You Home’

 (Australian Aboriginal proverb)

-I take comfort in this, and all I have learnt through personal experience is that we must try to love and live for each day with no regrets.
+So I take comfort in this, have learnt through personal experience that we must try to love and live for each day with no regrets.
 I am grateful for every day I have been able to work as an artist and truly feel alive in what I do.
-If I hadn’t lost mum I may have never taken this path, and discovered this part of me.
-So John, wherever you are tonight, I just wanted to say thank you…… you are so loved……. fly free dear friend xx
+If I hadn’t lost mum I may have never taken this path and discovered this new part of me, so once again we will try to find some meaning in John’s loss, and continue to love him always.

 John Paul Clarke